wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 Open `index.html` and add a `type="module"` to the script tag.

-`money.js` will be our javascript entry pointt.
+`money.js` will be our javascript entry point.

 Before we start refactoring, let's take a look at the code we are working with. 👇